 Financial service organizations will be expected to adopt a risk management framework for their ICT technologies.
 This should include the mapping of all ICT systems as well as the relationship between systems, assets and providers.

-Proactive risk management policies should be considered such as data governance and protection.
-Risk management should also include the implementation of technical tools such as firewalls, encryption technologies and the regular identification of and patching of security vulnerabilities.
+Proactive risk management policies should be considered, such as data governance and protection.
+Risk management should also include the implementation of technical tools such as firewalls, encryption technologies, and the regular identification and patching of security vulnerabilities.
 This should also involve the development of a disaster recovery and backup plan for preparation in the event of an attack.

 The risk management framework adopted by the organization must also include a strategy for implementing third-party ICTs.